 Accelebrate's SQL Server Reporting Services training teaches attendees how to create, format, and manage SSRS 2012 reports.

 Location and Pricing

 Most Accelebrate courses are delivered as private, customized, on-site training at our clients' locations worldwide for groups of 3 or more attendees and are custom tailored to their specific needs.
 Please visit our client list to see organizations for whom we have delivered private in-house training.
 These courses can also be delivered as live, private online classes for groups that are geographically dispersed or wish to save on the instructor's or students' travel expenses.
 To receive a customized proposal and price quote for private training at your site or online, please contact us.

 In addition, some courses are available as live, online classes for individuals.
 See a schedule of online courses.

 SSRS 2012 Training Prerequisites

-All SSRS 2012 course attendees must have a general familiarity with relational database concepts prior to class.
+All Reporting Services training attendees must have a general familiarity with relational database concepts prior to class.
 Prior experience writing basic SQL SELECT statements is strongly recommended.
 If your group will not have this experience, please let us know.

-This SSRS 2012 course is 70% hands-on, 30% lecture, with the longest lecture segments lasting for 10 minutes.
+This Reporting Services training course is 60% hands-on, 40% lecture, with the longest lecture segments lasting for 20 minutes.

 SSRS 2012 Training Materials